Undergraduate Program for Civil Engineering

 成人头条 Study

 Students who rank high in their undergraduate class should give serious consideration to developing their full intellectual potential in engineering by continuing with advanced studies at the graduate level.
-For those students interested in the practice of professional engineering, the master of science in engineering (MSE) degree should be given serious consideration.
-The program involves 33 hours of coursework without a thesis.
-Possible areas of specialization include business management, operations research, computer science and others.
+For those students interested, the Department of Civil Engineering offers the Master of Science in Civil Engineering (MSCE), the Master of Science in Environmental Engineering (MSEE), the Master of Engineering in Civil and Environmental Engineering (MECEE) and the Master of Science in Construction Management (MSCM) degrees.
+The department also offers a PhD in Civil Engineering.

 Program Educational Objectives